To begin, a few new GMAT Sentence Correction practice questions.

 All of the electorate is …

 Obviously, this topic is rife with opportunities for errors.
-Pay attention whenever you see this particular words: predictable GMAT snares will be lying in wait.
+Pay attention whenever you see these particular words: predictable GMAT snares will be lying in wait.
 If you had an “aha!” while reading this article, take another look at the practice question above before reading the solution.
 If you would like to express anything, or would like to ask a question, please let us know in the comment section at the bottom.

 Explanations for practice questions